LeSpocky/ptxdist/doc/ref_make_variables.rst

 Prepare Stage
 ^^^^^^^^^^^^^

+``<PKG>_CFGHASH``
+  This variable contains the config hash for the package.
+  If it changes, PTXdist rebuilds the prepare stage of the package (and successively, all following stages).

+  You should not need to touch this variable directly.
+  To add content to the config hash, you can use the macros :ref:`ptx/cfghash and ptx/cfghash-file <ptx/cfghash>`.

 ``<PKG>_CONF_ENV``
   The environment for the prepare stage.
 If undefined, PTXdist will use ``$(CROSS_ENV)`` for target packages, ``$(HOST_ENV)`` for host packages